rz1027/rz1027.github.io/blog/ipsec-fortigate-linux-7-2023.md

 * A username and password pair -> username:password
 * A local ID

 The local ID is an extra piece of data sent in negotiation, it is used by gateway for more verification especially when multiple users on the same ip.
+(You might not have this in your configuration)

 This is what **Windows** version of forticlient IPSEC configuration might look like:

 ![Windows Forticlient IPSEC](https://rz1027.github.io/assets/images/ipsec.png)

+We need to translate such information into strongswan configuration.
+To install strongswan you can use:
+`pamac install strongswan` on arch based systems
+`sudo apt-get install strongswan` on ubunto based systems